Wyndham flood protection upgrade

 - Enhance our ability to adapt to a changing climate and plan future asset upgrades.

-During the 2022-23 construction season, we have:
+In the 2022-23 construction season, we:

 - Sourced and stockpiled sufficient stop bank materials for the project.